hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 ### Maps

 Map instances are listed under the **Maps** menu item on the left.
-When you click on a map, a new tab for monitoring that map instance is opened on the right, as shown below.
+When you click on a map, a new tab for monitoring that map instance opens on the right, as shown below.
 In this tab, you can monitor metrics and also re-configure the selected map.

 ![](images/MapsHome.jpg)